 There is nothing like a nice walk for both of you, but if you stick to the exact same route every day, it can soon become boring.
 Try changing up your route on a regular basis.
 New smells and sights are a great way to stimulate your dog mentally and give you both something to look forward to each time you go out for a walk.

-2. Make Your Dog Work for His Food
+2. Make Your Dog Work for Food

 Most dogs seem to have it pretty easy when it comes to dinner time-- we put food in their bowl and place the bowl on the floor in front of them.
 While there really isn't anything wrong with this, it is a long way from their natural habits of hunting or scavenging for food.
-If you want to mentally challenge your dog, why not come up with a few creative games such as hide and seek that make him work for his food.
+If you want to mentally challenge your dog, why not come up with a few creative games such as hide and seek that make them work for their food.

-3. Dogs Like Puzzles Too
+3. Dogs Like Puzzles, Too